Captain Don Walsh, U.S. Navy (Ret.), PhD, was one of history’s most accomplished and diversified explorers.

 In 1960, Walsh and Jacques Piccard were the first to reach the deepest point of the world’s oceans, descending 35,840 feet, nearly seven miles, in the Navy’s Bathyscaph Trieste.
 President Eisenhower awarded Walsh and Piccard the Legion of Merit at the White House.

-Walsh has served on or chaired committees and boards with many national or international organizations including NASA, U.S. Department of State, the National Research Council and the Navy.
-Among numerous recognitions, he has received the National Geographic’s Hubbard Medal, The Explorers Club’s Explorers Medal and the Navy’s Distinguished Civilian Service Medal.
+Walsh served on or chaired committees and boards with many national or international organizations including NASA, U.S. Department of State, the National Research Council and the Navy.
+Among numerous recognitions, he received the National Geographic’s Hubbard Medal, The Explorers Club’s Explorers Medal and the Navy’s Distinguished Civilian Service Medal.
 In 2001 he was elected to the U.S. National Academy of Engineering, the highest peer recognition for a U.S. Engineer.
-He is Honorary President of the Explorer’s Club, Fellow of the Marine Technology Society and Member of the influential Ocean Elders group.
+He served as Honorary President of the Explorer’s Club, Fellow of the Marine Technology Society and Member of the influential Ocean Elders group.

 Don Walsh was educated at the U.S. Naval Academy (BS), Texas A&M University (MS, PhD) and California State University San Diego (MA).
 After Navy retirement, he joined the faculty of the University of Southern California as Professor of Ocean Engineering and Director/Dean of Marine Programs.